refiner-io/mobile-sdk-react-native/README.md

 RNRefiner.showForm("FORM_UUID", false);
 ```

-The second parameter is a boolean value to `force` the display of the survey.
-For testing purposes, you can set it to `true`, which will then bypass all targeting rules set in the Refiner dashboard and always display the survey.
+The second parameter is a boolean value to `force` the display of the survey and bypass all targeting rules which were set in the Refiner dashboard.
+Setting the parameter to `true` can be helpful when testing the SDK.
+In production, the parameter should be set to `false`.

 ```javascript
 RNRefiner.showForm("FORM_UUID", true);